phaticism/OsteoGA/README.md

 - `crop`: A string that indicates whether the image should be cropped or not.
 This is an optional field.
 If not provided, it defaults to `"false"`.
 If provided, it should be either `"true"` or `"false"`.
 - `clinical`: A JSON object that contains the clinical data.
 This is a required field and should have the following properties:
   - `age`: The age of the patient.
 This is a required field.
-  - `max_weight`: The maximum weight (in kg) of the patient.
-This is a required field.
+  - `max_weight`, `weight`: The maximum weight and current weight (in kg) of the patient.
+These are required fields.
-  - `bmi`: The Body Mass Index (BMI) of the patient.
+  - `height`: The height of the patient, measured in centimeters.
 This is a required field.

 Example: